Raymondoor/audio_hardware_meta/README.md

 This project is useful by itself, but is intended for another of my personal's, I wanted to make a tool for creating diagrams for my audio hardware setup.

 The goal of this repo is to make a good enough data schema for the devices, and to actually populate the data somewhere, in a database.
 So help me if you want to :)

+This is not a complete project, an unstable commit may be pushed.